SEO keyword strategy: A guide to success

 You can, of course, do this within Frase after creating a document by selecting Optimize -> SERP Scores.

-After you have selected an option for every keyword in the Content-Type column, you can involve clients or colleagues.
+After you have selected an option for every focus keyword in the Content-Type column, you can involve clients or colleagues.

 Share, agree and review